-To enable OSPF routing protocol on RHG96XX, first the user should enable it on the Global Setting webpage as shown in Figure 2.277.
+To enable OSPF routing protocol on RHG96XX, first the user should enable it on the Global Setting webpage as shown in Figure 2.279.
 Checking the Enable box to activate the OSPF function and entering the Router ID for your RHG96XX industrial L3 managed switch.
 Note that the Router ID is in a form of IP address (not necessary be an actual IP address) or four groups of number between 0 and 255 which are separated by dots.
 This number can be any IP address which is only used by the OSPF process to uniquely identify the router.
 One algorithm for Router ID assignment is to choose the largest or smallest IP address assigned to the router.
-The last option for OSPF Global Setting is to enable re-distribution of routes into OSPF processwhich is called Distribution on the Global Settingwebpage.
+The last option for OSPF Global Setting webpage.
 Note that re-distribution is the use of a routing protocol to advertise routes that are learned by another routing protocol, static routes, or directly connected routes.
 The re-distribution of routes or Distribution in RHG96XX can come from Connected routes, Static routes, and/or RIP's routes.
 The user can check any or all boxes of the corresponding routes behind the Distribution option that you want to re-distribute into OSFP routing protocol.
 After finished setting up the OSPF, click on the Update button to allow the setup to take effect.